-Describe the Hawaiian "sense of place" and the value of caring for the "'āina."
+Describe the Hawaiian "sense of place" and the value of caring for the "'aina."

 AA, AS, and AAS degrees and ASCs and CAs require a cumulative 2.0 GPR or better for all courses used to meet the degree or certificate requirements.
+Transfer coursework is not calculated into the GPR.